optimuspryne/Sequential-File-Renamer/README.md

 From here the script will do it's thing and rename your files from something like "My_Show_S1_Episode_10_XYSSYXS.mkv" to "My Show S01E01.mkv."

 That's basically it.
-It's far from perfect and can easily break but it kind of works and is making my life a lot easier.
+It's far from perfect and can easily break but it kind of works and is making my life a lot easier and wanted to share.